ktaylor63/southeast/site/content/articles/alabama-bat-blitz.md

     - Bats
     - 'Big Brown Bat'
     - 'White-Nose Syndrome'
-updated: 'August 14th, 2017'
+updated: 'August 28th, 2017'
 ---

 {{< youtube IF_Sexib8S0 >}}

-**IRONDALE, Alabama** – Was she pregnant?
+**Irondale, Alabama** – Was she pregnant?
 She wasn’t cooperating, so it was hard to tell.

 Researchers turned illuminated headgear to a struggling big brown bat, snagged moments earlier in a nearly invisible net.